An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

-\item Now let $K/\Q$ be a number field; then the $p$-adic analogue of the zeta function $\zeta_K(s)$ should be a pseudo-measure on $\Gal(K^{{\rm ab},p}/K)$, where $K^{{\rm ab},p}$ is the maximal abelian extension of $K$ unramified outside primes above $p$.
-This is also the natural setting for the construction of $p$-adic $L$-functions of other arithmetic objects, such as elliptic curves or modular forms over $K$.
-It is possible to translate measures on this Galois group into measures on $(\roi_K\otimes\Zp)^\times$ or analytic functions on $\roi_K\otimes\Zp$, but this is not as clean; over $\Q$, things work nicely since the class number is 1 and the totally positive global units are trivial.
-For a general number field $K$, the strong approximation theorem takes a more complicated form, and we end up with a collection of measures/analytic functions indexed by a class group.
-For an example of the theory for modular forms over imaginary quadratic fields, see \cite{Loe14} (for measures/distributions) or \cite[\S3]{BW17} (for analytic functions). \end{itemize} \end{remark}
+In this part, we give constructions of the Kubota--Leopoldt $p$-adic $L$-function and the $p$-adic $L$-functions of Dirichlet characters.
+In Section \ref{sec:measures}, we introduce the necessary formalism of $p$-adic (pseudo-)measures and Iwasawa algebras, and -- via Mahler transforms -- their relationship with spaces of power series.
+This section sets up language and correspondences we will use throughout the rest of these notes.

-Let $p$ be an odd prime.
-In this part, we give a construction of the Kubota--Leopoldt $p$-adic $L$-function and the $p$-adic $L$-functions of Dirichlet characters.
-In Section \ref{measures}, we introduce the necessary formalism of $p$-adic measures and Iwasawa algebras, and show that there is an isomorphism from the Iwasawa algebra of $\Zp$ to the space $\Zp\lsem T\rsem $ of power series over $\Zp$, given by the Mahler transform.
 In Section \ref{kl}, we construct a pseudo-measure on $\Zp^\times$ that interpolates the values of the Riemann zeta function at negative integers.
-In Section \ref{interpolation}, we show moreover that this pseudo-measure interpolates the values $L(\chi,-k)$ for $\chi$ a Dirichlet character of $p$-power conductor.
-Further, if $\eta$ is a Dirichlet character of conductor prime to $p$, we construct a measure on $\Zp$ that interpolates the values $L(\chi\eta,-k)$ as $\chi$ runs over Dirichlet characters of $p$-power conductor.
-Finally, in Section \ref{mellin} we rephrase the construction in terms of analytic functions on $\Zp$ via the Mellin transform.
+In Section \ref{interpolation}, we show moreover that this pseudo-measure interpolates the values $L(\chi,-k)$ for $k > 0$ and $\chi$ any Dirichlet character of $p$-power conductor.
+Further, if $\eta$ is a Dirichlet character of conductor prime to $p$, we construct a measure on $\Zp$ that interpolates the values $L(\chi\eta,-k)$ for the same range of $k$ and $\chi$.
+In Section \ref{mellin} we rephrase the construction in terms of analytic functions on $\Zp$ via the Mellin transform.
+In \S\ref{sec:s=1} and \S\ref{sec:residue} we describe the behaviour at $s=1$ of these analytic functions, a point outside the region of interpolation.
+Finally, in \S\ref{sec:eisenstein} we discuss how these results can be used to construct the $p$-adic family of Eisenstein series, a prototype for Hida and Coleman families.